 I am currently seeking highly-motivated undergraduate, masters, and doctoral students interested in programming languages and/or software engineering research!
 Please see the students page for more information.

-I received my MS and PhD degrees in Computer Science from Ohio State University and my BS degree in Computer Science from Monmouth University in New Jersey.
-Prior to joining Hunter College, I was an Assistant Professor in the Department of Computer Systems Technology at New York City College of Technology.
-Prior to that, I was a Software Engineer at Apple, Inc. in Cupertino, California, where I worked on Digital Rights Management (DRM) for iTunes, iBooks, and the App store.
+I received my MS and Ph.D. degrees in Computer Science from Ohio State University and my BS degree in Computer Science from Monmouth University in New Jersey.
+Prior to joining CUNY, I was a Software Engineer at Apple, Inc. in Cupertino, California, where I worked on Digital Rights Management (DRM) for iTunes, iBooks, and the App Store.
 I also developed distributed software that tested various features of iPhones, iPads, and iPods.
 You may also find more information about me by visiting my CUNY Academic Commons profile, my vita, and my blog (you can subscribe to updates).
 Photos of my students and I are also available.

 Featured Publications (all)